mattdoingwork/inferno-jsonschema-form/README.md

 - `required`: The required status of this field;
 - `disabled`: `true` if the widget is disabled;
 - `readonly`: `true` if the widget is read-only;
-- `onChange`: The value change event handler; call it with the new value everytime it changes;
+- `onInput`: The value change event handler; call it with the new value everytime it changes;
 - `onBlur`: The input blur event handler; call it with the the widget id and value;
 - `options`: A map of options passed as a prop to the component (see [Custom widget options](#custom-widget-options)).
 - `formContext`: The `formContext` object that you passed to Form.